fusonic/php-http-kernel-extensions/README.md

  - A `BadRequestHttpException` will be thrown when the request or rather the resulting object is invalid according to the Symfony Validation, the request body can't be deserialized, it contains invalid JSON or the hierarchy levels of the request body of exceed 512.
+- Currently, only JSON is supported as payload format and the payload is only taken from the requests body.

 ### How to use?